egg-west/egg-blog/_posts/2017-11-1-CUDA-resource-management.md

 Here is a quick summary of the difference between GAN, VAE, and flow-based generative models:
 1. Generative adversarial networks: GAN provides a smart solution to model the data generation, an unsupervised learning problem, as a supervised one.
 The discriminator model learns to distinguish the real data from the fake samples that are produced by the generator model.
 Two models are trained as they are playing a [minimax](https://en.wikipedia.org/wiki/Minimax) game.
 2. Variational autoencoders: VAE inexplicitly optimizes the log-likelihood of the data by maximizing the evidence lower bound (ELBO).
 3. Flow-based generative models: A flow-based generative model is constructed by a sequence of invertible transformations.
-Unlike other two, the model explicitly learns the data distribution $$p(\mathbf{x})$$ and therefore the loss function is simply the negative log-likelihood.
+Unlike other two, the model explicitly learns the data distribution p(\mathbf{x}) and therefore the loss function is simply the negative log-likelihood.

 ![Categories of generative models]({{ '/assets/images/three-generative-models.png' | relative_url }})
 {: style="width: 100%;" class="center"}